EolnMsuk/AntiDarkSword/README.md

 AntiDarkSword is a security mitigation tweak designed to stop zero-click, JIT-based, and drive-by WebKit exploits (such as Coruna and DarkSword) before they can execute.
 This tweak hooks directly into `WKWebView` and the underlying C-level `JSEvaluateScript` functions to forcefully strip the JavaScript engine from web views.

-If an exploit requires JavaScript to trigger memory corruption or type confusion, this tweak mathematically prevents it from running at step zero.
+If an exploit requires JavaScript to trigger memory corruption or type confusion, this tweak mathematically prevents* it from running (*level 3 rules).

 ## ⚠️ How the Protection Works (Allow-By-Default)
 To protect yourself, you must go into the tweak settings and explicitly **RESTRICT** the apps you want to lock down.
 You can do this manually by selecting specific apps, or by enabling the built-in **Preset Rules** tiers.